digitalservice4germany/useid-architecture/doc/adr/0002-flutter-as-framework-for-mobile-app-development.md

 ## Status

-Proposed
+Accepted

 ## Context

 With our product we will be targeting the two major mobile operating system iOS and Android.
-Either there can be two seperate codebases and teams to create an application for each platform or use a cross-platform framework like react-native or Flutter with only 1 codebbase compiling into applications for both platforms.
+Either there can be two seperate codebases and teams to create an application for each platform or use a cross-platform framework like react-native or Flutter with only 1 codebase compiling into applications for both platforms.

 We had a look at native vs react-native vs Flutter.